nicolasaudibert/iScatter/README.md

 The app uses files iScatter.html and iScatter.labels.txt to define the text displayed.
 These files correspond to files in the 'localization' subfolder named iScatter.[Language].html and iScatter.[Language].labels.txt

-Files iScatter.html and iScatter.labels.txt included in the root folder repository are duplicated of files iScatter.English.html and iScatter.English.labels.txt to ensure compatibility with any operating system.
+Files iScatter.html and iScatter.labels.txt included in the root folder repository are duplicates of files iScatter.English.html and iScatter.English.labels.txt to ensure compatibility with any operating system.

 To use another language, replace iScatter.html and iScatter.labels.txt with copies of localization files in another language, or use symbolic links to localization files (recommanded).
 To define localization symbolic links on Linux or MacOS, you may use the shell script set_localization_symlinks_iScatter.sh with the target language as an argument.